RosettaCommons/documentation/application_documentation/membrane_proteins/RosettaMP-KeyElements-Visualization.md

-# Membrane visualization with the PyMOL Viewer
+# Membrane visualization with the PyMOL Viewer (RosettaMP)

 ## Description